 Responsibilities as an individual :

-To reduce air pollution is not for the responsibility of an individual.
+Reducing air pollution is not the responsibility of an individual.
 Everyone should be very sensitive because millions of people are dying every year.
-You can meet people, discuss issues and share ideas on what you can do about it.
-In today’s complex world, with hazardous chemicals in everything we buy, e-waste filling our landfills and the exponential increase in gasoline-burning automobiles on the highways, the idea of being able to reduce air pollution is not easy to imagine.
+You can meet people, discuss issues, and share ideas on different ways you can do to reduce air pollution.
+In today’s complex world, with hazardous chemicals in everything we buy, e-waste filling our landfills, and the exponential increase in gasoline-burning vehicles on the highways, the idea of being able to reduce air pollution is not easy to imagine.

 Also Read: How Air Pollution Affects Your Health